top of page

 Lucid Dreaming Tips

 I wasn't a big lucid dreamer, but then one night...
-I met an angel in a dream.
-Changed my life forever.
+I met an angel in a dream which changed my life forever...
 I read everything I could about lucid dreaming and practiced a lot.
 The most important thing I learned was when's the best time to practice.
-Here's what's worked out for me the best. =D Last updated May 9, 2020.
+Here is what has worked out for me the best. =D Last updated July 2, 2023

 Lucid dreaming is when you are dreaming and you realize that you are dreaming!
 Once you realize you are dreaming, you can do whatever you want in your dream like levitating, flying around, copying yourself, going to outer space, the possibilities are endless!
 It's usually a super fun and exhilarating experience.